 Right now, these jars are holding all the bathroom items that cluttered up the drawer before.
 I’ve seen them used for displaying candy, dry goods, or office and craft supplies.
 The possibilities are endless, and they are so cheap to make!

-I’ll have more tutorials coming soon on how I created the plank wall, the towel rack, and how I took our old vanity and gave the top a completely new look.
+Here are all the tutorials on how I created the plank wall, the towel rack, and how I took our old vanity and gave the top a completely new look with concrete.
 For now, you can see everything in the space here.
-Feel free to subscribe to my weekly mailing list if you’re interested in reading those tutorials.